Obituary: Steven Allan Beer

 Memorials in Steve’s name can be made to The Idaho Food Bank or the Salvation Army.

-A graveside service will be held at Sunset Memorial Cemetary on Tuesday, August 25th at 1:00 pm
+A graveside service will be held at Sunset Memorial Cemetery on Tuesday, August 25th at 1:00 pm

 Obituaries Newsletter